Carmel Art Association: Exhibitions

 One of the first CAA exhibitions was on June 3, 1928 at the Stanford Art Gallery of oil paintings and watercolors by 25 of its members.
 One of the paintings was by Percy Gray called "Coast Near Monterey".

 Jo Mora was active in the Carmel community and served on the board of directors of the CAA, where his sculptures were exhibited between 1927 and 1934.

 Salvador Dalí joined the CAA.
 On June 8, 1947, he participated as an art expert and juror in a contest sponsored by CAA that awarded high school students from Albany High School in Oakland, California.

 On July 28, 1988, the CAA held an exhibition of paintings and graphics by six early members.
 Francis McComas was one of them.

-Awards

-The gallery has won awards in the following areas: